parnurzeal/gorequest/README.md

 * Get/Post/Put/Head/Delete/Patch/Options
 * Set - simple header setting
 * JSON - made it simple with JSON string as a parameter
+* Multipart-Support - send data and files as multipart request
 * Proxy - sending request via proxy
 * Timeout - setting timeout for a request
 * TLSClientConfig - taking control over tls where at least you can disable security check for https